-- The Calculation part is complicated and differs from person to person.
+- The Calculation part complicates and differs from person to person.

-- The effect of nullifying the accounting policy is almost impossible, or it requires expert involvement, which increases the cost of the organization.
+- The effect of nullifying the accounting policy is almost impossible, or it requires expert involvement, which increases the organization’s cost.

-Quality of Earning is the ratio of net operating income to the net income to calculate the company’s actual growth due to operational activities. it basically focuses on operational growth as non-operational income may or may not last in the future.
-But it becomes impossible to nullify the effect of non-operational items like inflation effect or effect of changes in accounting policies, and for this calculation, the expert is to be hired and which ultimately results in an increase in the cost.
+Quality of Earning is the ratio of net operating income to the net income to calculate the company’s actual growth due to operational activities.
+It focuses on operational growth as non-operational income may or may not last in the future.
+But it becomes impossible to nullify the effect of non-operational items like the inflation effect or the effect of changes in accounting policies.
+For this calculation, the expert is to be hired, which ultimately increases the cost.
 The Report is important as it is part of the due diligence report and highly basis for investors to make investment decisions.

-This is a guide to Quality of Earning.
-Here we also discuss the definition and how does quality of earning works? along with advantages and disadvantages.
+This is a guide to the Quality of Earnings.
+Here we also discuss the definition and how the quality of earning works.
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –